We detect, disrupt, remove, and prevent online child sexual abuse material using our expertise and resources as effectively as possible.

 We encourage others to play their part, whether it is reporting to us, funding us, or collaborating on the best technology and research.

-The children in these pictures and videos are real.
 The suffering captured in this imagery and the knowledge that it could be shared can haunt a victim for life.

 That’s why it’s our mission to remove this material for good.
 And to show every child there is someone out there who cares enough to help.